 Artificial grass can become warm on high-temperature days.

-It may lead to potential burns on the synthetic turf by the sun.
+It may lead to potential burns on the synthetic turf from the sun.

 It may be possible for sun magnification or reflections from windows and patio doors may damage your grass.

 Double-pane windows use a magnifying effect because they are energy efficient windows made from low emissivity glass, which often known as low-E glass.